 Dr. Song is a recipient of the “Outstanding Employee Award” in Chevron CDB project from Chinese National Petroleum Co.
 (CNPC) JV partner.

-Lynn Gautreau is currently the Human Resource Manager for Yuhuang Chemical Inc. located at the St. James facility in Louisiana.
+Lynn Gautreau is currently the Human Resource Manager for YCI Methanol One, LLC. located at the St. James facility in Louisiana.

 Ms. Gautreau has over 30 years of Human Resource experience, 20 years within the Chemical Manufacturing industry.
 She is a member of the Society for Human Resource Management, the local Industrial Relations Group and the VCC.
 She has specialized in employee relations, contract negotiation, performance management, succession planning, compensation, benefits and policy creation/implementation.